APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

    - Assign the HIGHEST qualifying level where ALL minimum thresholds are met:
      * `none`: Fewer than 2 sources
      * `low`: At least 2 internal or niche sources, no external visibility
-     * `network-amplified`: At least 5 sources within a single ecosystem, no mainstream pickup
+     * `network-amplified`: At least 5 sources within a single ecosystem (e.g., Jewish outlets, topic-specific subreddits or social media groups), no mainstream pickup
-     * `moderate`: At least 5 sources across ecosystems, including at least two with general public reach
+     * `moderate`: At least 5 sources across ecosystems, including at least two with general public reach (e.g., LAist, KTLA, local media)
-     * `high`: At least 5 sources with cross-ecosystem mainstream pickup OR viral social media (≥100k views)
+     * `high`: At least 5 sources with cross-ecosystem mainstream pickup (e.g., LAT, NYT, CNN)  OR viral social media (≥100k views)

 3. **Critical clarifications:**
    - Only count sources published within 14 days of the incident